collindaloisio/mlb-pitch-data/readme.md

      4. Download inning files using downloadAllInningFiles
      5. Run cassandra.insertData either use the code below for all files or choose one that you'd like to use

-creatTable now takes a file name, if you want to iterate across all files in local use this code in main:
+If you want to iterate across all files in local use this code in main:

      for files in os.listdir(settings.localDir):
      if files.endswith('.xml'):